Gainers, are they worth it or not?

 Gainers vs Food

-This is where gainers will help you gain weight, but food can do it too.
+This is where gainers will help you lose weight, but food can do the same.

 There is no advantage to using a gainer compared to using solid food.

-You won't get better results by fetching the calories from a gainer, instead of fetching them from a good meat and rice dish.
+You won't get better results by getting your calories from a gainer, rather than from a good plate of meat and rice.

-In fact, the meat dish with rice is able to bring you better results.
+In fact, the meat dish with rice is capable of bringing you better results.

-This is because it is difficult to find a supplement of this kind of quality, at a decent price.
+This is because it is difficult to find a quality supplement of this kind at a decent price.

-No, the Serious Mass it is not a good gainer.
+No, the Serious Mass not a good gainer.

 Post-Gainer

-Usually those who use this type of product, think about taking it until they reach the desired weight.
+Normally, those who use this type of product think about taking it until they reach their desired weight.

-Then, as soon as you get the weight you wanted, you stop taking it.
+Then, as soon as you get the weight you want, you stop taking it.

-This is where a major problem lies in this type of supplementation.
+This is where a big problem lies with this type of supplementation.

-In the same way that they are easy calories to introduce in your food, they are also very easy to take.
+Just as they are easy calories to introduce into your diet, they are also very easy to remove.

 What's going to happen?